dhall-lang/dhall-lang/docs/howtos/How-to-translate-recursive-code-to-Dhall.md

 ## Conclusion

-The general algorithm for translating recursive code to non-recursive code is known as Boehm Berarducci encoding and based off of this paper:
+The general algorithm for translating recursive code to non-recursive code is known as the Boehm-Berarducci encoding and is shown in this paper:

 * [Automatic synthesis of typed Λ-programs on term algebras](http://www.sciencedirect.com/science/article/pii/0304397585901355)